 Like a good neighbor …

 While building this plant, Rashid says the focus was on creating a facility that was clean and respectable for the surrounding community.
-The company listened to concerns from the future asphalt plant’s neighbors before building of the plant began.
+The company listened to concerns from the local community before building of the plant began.

 “At the Air Quality hearing, the neighbors’ concerns were taken into consideration and changes were made to accommodate these concerns,” he says.

 Traffic in and out of the plant location was another challenge.
 “Truck traffic patterns were a big issue,” he says.
 “We have taken steps to ensure no trucks would enter the community.
 Jake brakes are not used, and trucks do not bang their tailgates.

 The locals were also concerned about the possible smells coming from the asphalt plant.

 “The tops of our asphalt tanks are at ground level with the neighboring community,” explains Rashid.
 “To prevent smells from encroaching into the neighborhood, we installed condensers on the tanks.
 We also use Ecosorb to help eliminate smell from the liquid asphalt.”